-The accompanying proxy is solicited on behalf of Trupanion, Inc.'s Board of Directors for use at Trupanion's 2015 Annual Meeting of Stockholders (Annual Meeting) to be held at 907 NW Ballard Way, Seattle, WA 98107 on Wednesday, June 3, 2015, at 11:00 a.m.
-(Pacific Time), and any adjournment or postponement thereof.
+The accompanying proxy is solicited on behalf of Trupanion, Inc.'s Board of Directors for use at Trupanion's 2018 Annual Meeting of Stockholders (Annual Meeting) to be held on Thursday, June 7, 2018, at 10:00 a.m., Pacific Time, and any adjournment or postponement thereof.
+The Annual Meeting will be held in-person at 6100 4th Avenue South, Suite 200, Seattle, WA 98108.
+Stockholders will be able to attend the Annual Meeting and vote during the meeting in-person.